Living in Mumbai?

 - Oberoi International School

 It is worth bearing the location of these schools in mind when choosing your family accommodation in Mumbai.
-Due to the time-consuming and stressful nature of local travel, many expats are reluctant to send their child on a long journey every morning.
+Due to the time-consuming and sometimes stressful nature of local travel, many expats are reluctant to send their child on a long journey every morning.

 More often than not, however, expat families end up living a long way from the next international school so their children, particularly the younger ones, attend local private schools.
 In most neighborhoods, there are plenty of nurseries and primary schools which, in addition to the convenient location, help children adjust to their new community.